 - Color: Looking good!
 The final step is adding some color.
 Get your favorite coloring utensils (crayons, colored pencils, oil pastels, paint, markers, etc.) and fill in those empty spots with beautiful shades of color!

 - Completed: Congratulations, you’re done!
 Step back and admire your amazing piece of artwork.
 Show it off to your friends and family, and when you think you’ve mastered the basics shown above, you can try drawing Poptropicans doing special actions – such as playing with a guitar or shooting with a bow and arrow!

-Here’s another version of the steps by MalachiBoaz, drawing a girl Poptropican.
+Here’s another version of the steps by MalachiBoaz, drawing a female Poptropican.
 Click to enlarge it!

 Created by Slanted Fish.
-More Pop videos on our YouTube channel, Poptropica Help Videos (PHV).
+More Pop videos on the Poptropica Help Videos (PHV) channel.

 Poptropica artist, Jon Pitcher, shares some tips on drawing a Poptropican head.

 PHB author HPuterpop used to run a Poptropican Portraits service on this blog, where he took requests to draw your character and posted them for people to enjoy, and has done over a hundred portraits!
 Here are some examples of his work: